This February is the 56th consecutive American Heart Month!

 Heart disease is the No. 1 killer of Americans, so it is important to keep people aware.
 Here are some interesting facts from Heart.org about heart disease and how it affects Americans:

-- Heart disease kills more people than all forms of cancer combined.
+- Heart disease kills more people than all forms of cancer put together.

 - Heart attacks affect more people every year than the population of Dallas, Texas.

-- 83% believe that heart attacks can be prevented but aren’t motivated to do anything.
+- 83% believe that heart attacks can be prevented but choose to not make quality of life changes.

-- 72% of Americans don’t consider themselves at risk for heart disease.
+- 72% of Americans do not think they are at risk for heart disease.

-- And 58% put no effort into improving their heart health.
+- And 58% do nothing to improve their overall heart health.

 A statistic to think about is heart disease kills around 2,300 people a day.
-To make this even worse, obesity in children and adults is at an all-time high.
+To make this even worse, obesity in children and adults is the highest that it has ever been!

 Americans are putting themselves at risk by leading unhealthy lives.
-Being inactive physically and having too much salt and sugar into your diet are key contributors to heart disease.
-Another contributor being unmoderated high blood pressure.
+Being inactive physically and having too much salt and sugar into your diet are key contributors to someone having heart disease.
+Another contributor being, not keeping track of your blood pressure.
 As you get older, not keeping your high blood pressure in check puts you at a greater risk of heart disease or stroke.

 Though these statistics are concerning, there is a silver lining.
 There are ways to prevent heart disease, and that happens when you factor in healthy lifestyle choices.